Western Digital My Book: AV DVR Expander

 The My Book AV DVR Expander is intended to increase the disk capacity of consumer DVRs or compatible camcorders.
 It can also be used connected to a computer, if necessary.
 The Expander is available with a storage capacity of 1 TB.

 The DVR Expander was originally designed specifically for the TiVo series 3 and onwards and, at that time, the only connectivity was an eSATA port.
 Recent versions come with a USB 2.0 connection, as well, and are compatible with Direct TV, Dish TV, and the Pace, Time Warner and Scientific Atlanta brands of DVR.

 My Cloud

 In 2013, My Cloud NAS has been released by Western Digital.
 My Cloud uses a Mindspeed Comcerto 2000 (M86261G-12) dual-core ARM Cortex-A9 Communication Processor running at 650 MHz.
 The Gigabit Ethernet port is a Broadcom BCM54612E Gigabit Ethernet Transceiver.
 Other components include 256 MiB of Samsung K4B2G1646E DDR3 RAM and 512 KB of Winbound 25X40CL flash.
 The drive is a WD Red 2 TB (WD20EFRX).

-My Cloud relies on air convection for cooling, not a fan.